 ESSENTIAL DUTIES AND RESPONSIBILITIES

-1. Ensures that all University grounds are maintained in a manner which provides a clean and safe environment by developing departmental procedures and guidelines which address these objectives, directing the priorities for work assignments, regular and special duties, supervising the activities of grounds supervisors directly, anticipating requirements for exceptional efforts and developing appropriate contingency plans, and inspecting the quality of work performed.
+1. Ensures that all University grounds are maintained in a manner which provides a clean and safe environment by developing departmental procedures and guidelines which address these objectives, directing the priorities for work assignments, regular and special duties, supervising the activities of grounds personnel, anticipating requirements for exceptional efforts and developing appropriate contingency plans, and inspecting the quality of work performed.

-2. Ensures that grounds services meet the guidelines established by the Director of Facilities Management by developing long range plans for the purchase and replacement of equipment, training, staffing needs, and needed contract services.
+2. Ensures that grounds services meet the guidelines established by the Director of Facilities Management by developing long-range plans for the purchase and replacement of equipment, training, staffing needs, and needed contract services.

 3. Coordinates with Planning, Design & Construction to provide major landscape design changes, reforestation, and landscape master planning information and provides recommendations and assistance in the selection, installation, and upkeep of landscape of new and/or renovated facilities for cost reduction and successful plant selections.

 4. Advises the senior administration regarding the general condition and cleanliness of University grounds by conducting regular inspections, reviewing condition reports from supervisors, and submitting appropriate reports and documents to the Director of Facilities Management.

 5. Informs personnel of safety information regarding supplies and equipment, making that information available to all employees and maintaining a file of all publications and bulletins regarding safety information.

 6. Minimizes institutional liability regarding the University’s compliance with locals, state, and federal regulations by enforcing policies, laws, and regulations governing environmental protection, hazardous waste disposal, and the use of chemical substances and materials and advising senior administration of technical changes in these laws and regulations.